MShbana/post-it/README.md

 ## Live Version
 http://post-itapp.herokuapp.com/

+**Note:** Sometimes Google blocks sending emails for insecure apps (because this is a free heroku-based website), which is used in the registeration page for email verification.

+In case, you encounter this problem, you can log in using this email for testing purposes:

+**Email:** post.it.test1@gmail.com

+**Password:** Password_123

 ---

 ## About

 * A simple Django App that allows registered users to post articles/posts to their profiles, with the option to update/delete their posts.